RUNLOCALAIv38

 Every benchmark row on the site sits at one of four states.
 The state is the answer to a single question: how confident are we that this number reflects reality?
 The states form a ladder; a row enters at the bottom and climbs as evidence accumulates.

 Community submitted.
-An operator has submitted the measurement, an editor has reviewed it for plausibility and metadata completeness, and it has been published.
-One source.
-Treat the number as directional — useful, but not yet load-bearing for a hardware purchase decision.
+An operator has submitted the measurement, an editor has reviewed it for plausibility and metadata completeness, and it is waiting for reproduction.
+One source is useful for triage, but it is not load-bearing evidence for a hardware purchase decision and does not enter public numeric surfaces.

 Reproduced.
 A second operator has run the same configuration and arrived within ±15% of the original.
 Two sources, agreement.
 The measurement now has a real claim to being a measurement of the world rather than of one particular machine.

 Independently reproduced.
 Two or more independent operators agree with the original.
 Three sources or more, agreement.
 This is the strongest community signal we publish.
-It is more rigorous than the headline numbers in most peer-reviewed AI papers, and we say that because it is true.
+It still has limits, but it is far more useful than a single unverified leaderboard number.

 Editorial.
 Measured by RunLocalAI on hardware listed on the About page, using the exact protocol in the reproduction guide.
 The author byline is a named human; the run date is recorded; the reproducible command is published.
 A well-resourced reader can re-run the measurement and check our work.